trypsonite/retro-gadgets-web/README.md

 ## Basic usage

-Make sure you have a wifi chip and a CPU on your gadget, then configure your gadget's security permissions to allow your gadget to send and receive network data.
+Make sure you have a wifi chip and a CPU on your gadget and configure your gadget's security permissions to allow your gadget to send and receive network data.

-Import `web.lua` into RetroGadgets asset list, or copy/paste the contents of it into a lua asset with the same name.
+Import `web.lua` into your gadget's asset list, or copy/paste the contents of it into a lua asset with the same name.

 Then, in your `CPU0.lua` file (or other CPU file):